Mostafa1Jamal1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - The number in base 10 is stored in the environment variable DECIMAL

 101-rot13 > is an executable file that encodes and decodes text using the rot13 encryption.
 Assume ASCII.

+102-odd > is an executable file that prints every other line from the input, starting with the first line. (print only odd line numbers)